nextgenthemes/advanced-responsive-video-embedder/plugins/advanced-responsive-video-embedder/readme.txt

 * [ARVE Pro changelog](https://nextgenthemes.com/plugins/arve-pro/#changelog)
 * [ARVE Random Videos changelog](https://nextgenthemes.com/plugins/arve-random-video/#changelog)

-### 2021-12-03 9.6.0 ###
+### 2021-12-07 9.6.0 ###

 * Preprecated: Shortcode UI dialog is no longer maintained but you can still use it by clicking on "Add Post Element" button when Shortcode UI is installed.
 * New: ARVE now has its own dependecy free Shortcode creator dialog in Classic Editor.
-It will pop up when you click the "Embed Video" button that previously opened up SCUI.
+It will pop up when you click the "Embed Video" button that previously opened up Shortcode UI dialog.
 * New: Support for tv.gab.com
+* Improved: Video files will be embedded with `preload="none"` to prevent desktop browsers from buffering videos without interaction.
+* Improved: Tested with WP 5.9 nighly and PHP 8.0
+* Improved: Make use of modern CSS `aspect-ratio` instead of padding hack.

 ### 2021-09-21 9.5.13 ###